-Parking Brake (Electric)
+Electric Parking Brake

-If equipped, the Electric Parking Brake (EPB) can always be activated, even if the ignition is off.
+The vehicle has an Electric Parking Brake (EPB).
+The EPB can always be activated, even if the ignition is off.
 To prevent draining the battery, avoid repeated cycles of the EPB system when the engine is not running.

-The system has a (D) Electric Parking Brake light, and a (D) Service Parking Brake light.
+The system has a DE Electric Parking Brake light, and a DE Service Parking Brake light.

-See Parking Brake Light ⇔ 123 and Service Electric Parking Brake Light ⇔ 124.
+See Electric Parking Brake Light

+→ 127 and Service Electric Parking Brake Light

-Before leaving the vehicle, check for the D light to ensure that the parking brake is applied.
+Before leaving the vehicle, check for the (P) light to ensure that the parking brake is applied.